CS171/Homework_instructions/week-11/lab/week-11_lab.md

 In the past few weeks you have worked only with *static* datasets.
 Either with small arrays or external CSV, JSON or GeoJSON files.
-While we were using online resources in some cases, you could have stored all the files we've used so fare locally.
+While we were using online resources in some cases, you could have stored all the files we've used so far locally.
 The advantage of storing data locally is that your application is independent and that the data will not change.

 Very often, however, the data sources of visualizations are *dynamic* and you have to deal with a